-Examination Documentation and Timetables will be published on the relevant pages as soon as the information becomes available.
+Examination Documentation and Timetables will be published on this page as soon as the information becomes available.
 Please keep an eye on any information as it may be subject to change.

 The Examination Boards produce strict guidelines for the behaviour of candidates in the examination venue.
-Copies of these regulations can be found in the 'Documents' part of the 'Examinations' section of the College website.
+Copies of these regulations can below.
 Contravention of the regulations has to be reported to the Awarding Body, who will almost certainly disqualify the candidate from the paper in question.
 Awarding Bodies could also decide to ban the student from sitting any other examinations with their Board and inform the other Examination Boards to follow suit.

 Despite examinations being a government requisite, entering students is not free; each of the Examination Boards has a difference scale of fees.
 Whilst the College will pay for students to sit their examinations, if a candidate fails to turn up for an examination, without good reason, the College will need to recoup this payment.